OtherAesop/mehens_portable_casino/README.md

 If Coos was selected then the player with the lowest rolled value wins.
 If Pearls was selected then the player with the highest rolled value wins.

-The winner then takes the entire pool of DC.
+The winner then takes the entire pool of Dicecoins.
 In the event of a tie then the winners evenly split the bet, with any remainder going to the winner who is earliest in the playing order.

 ##### Purchase Phase